-  The Social Justice Leadership Certificate (SJLC) is a new initiative by staff members in the Division of Diversity and Belonging in partnership with the C. Raymond Marvin Center for Student Leadership.
-It is a self-awareness and cultural competence-based leadership certificate focused on helping participants develop the attitudes, knowledge, and skills needed to be socially just leaders committed to working, living, and leading in the midst of challenging times.
+The Social Justice Leadership Certificate (SJLC), facilitate by the C. Raymond Marvin Center for Student Leadership and the Office of Multicultural Affairs, is a self-awareness and cultural competence-based leadership certificate focused on helping participants develop the attitudes, knowledge, and skills needed to be socially just leaders committed to working, living, and leading in the midst of challenging times.
 As BGSU continues to strive to be a campus where every member contributes to a diverse and inclusive campus for all, we want to give you the opportunity to grapple with social justice topics in order to gain skills for your life after college.

 Session 1: Deepening My Understanding of Self

 A safe space will be provided for participants to understand social identities as they relate to oneself and others.
 Participants will also discuss social justice, diversity, inclusion, equality, and equity and how they relate to developing leadership.

 Session 2: Defining Our Group Identities

 Participants will focus on gaining an understanding of their socialization and how it contributes to their culture, interactions, relationships, and leadership style.
 Participants will also learn about power, privilege, and difference as well as microaggressions, racism, discrimination, and prejudice.

 Session 3: Our Community, Our Responsibility